 President’s Budget Review and Authority

-For the campus president to exercise their responsibility over the entire campus program, each auxiliary organization is required to submit its annual budgets and programs for review and approval at a time and in a manner specified by the president.
-In reviewing the budget, the president may instruct the auxiliary not to implement a specific program or expenditure if it is determined not to be consistent with CSU or campus policy.
+For the university president to exercise their responsibility over the entire university program, each auxiliary organization is required to submit its annual budgets and programs for review and approval at a time and in a manner specified by the president.
+In reviewing the budget, the president may instruct the auxiliary not to implement a specific program or expenditure if it is determined not to be consistent with CSU or university policy.
 5 CCR § 42402.

 Discontinuance of Program or Expenditure

-If a program or appropriation which had earlier received approval is determined by the president to not comply with CSU or campus policy, then the program or appropriation must be discontinued by the president's direction until further review is accomplished and appropriate adjustment made.
+If a program or appropriation which had earlier received approval is determined by the president to not comply with CSU or university policy, then the program or appropriation must be discontinued by the president's direction until further review is accomplished and appropriate adjustment made.
 5 CCR § 42402.

 Change

-If an auxiliary organization desires to make a significant change (as defined by the campus president) to a budget during the year, the change must be submitted to the campus president for review and approval.
+If an auxiliary organization desires to make a significant change (as defined by the university president) to a budget during the year, the change must be submitted to the university president for review and approval.

 Delegation

-The budget review function for auxiliary organization budgets may be delegated to a CSU employee by the campus president.
+The budget review function for auxiliary organization budgets may be delegated to a CSU employee by the university president.

 Student Body Organizations